yugabyte/yugabyte-db/docs/content/preview/explore/change-data-capture/_index.md

 ### Stream expiry

-While reading the changes from WAL/IntentDB, the intents are retained and the retention time is controlled by the GFlag `cdc_intent_retention_ms`.
+When a client reads the changes from WAL (Write-ahead Log) /IntentDB, the intents are retained and the retention time is controlled by the gflag [cdc_intent_retention_ms](https://github.com/yugabyte/yugabyte-db/reference/configuration/yb-tserver/#cdc-intent-retention-ms).

-When a stream is created the checkpoint for a tablet is set as soon as the client requests for changes.
-Now if the client doesn't request for changes within the `cdc_intent_retention_ms` time, CDC service considers the `tablet_id, stream_id` combination to be expired and allows the garbage collection process to clean those intents.
+When you create a stream, the checkpoint for a tablet is set as soon as the client requests changes.
+If the client doesn't request changes within `cdc_intent_retention_ms` milliseconds, the CDC service considers the `tablet_id, stream_id` combination to be expired, and allows those intents to be removed by the garbage collection process.

-Once a stream is expired, a new stream ID needs to be created in order to proceed.
+Once a stream has expired, you need to create a new stream ID in order to proceed.

 {{< warning title="Warning" >}}

-If `cdc_intent_retention_ms` is set to a high value and in case the stream lags for any reasons, this will cause the intents to be retained for a longer period and it may destabilize your cluster if the number intents keep growing.
+If you set `cdc_intent_retention_ms` to a high value, and the stream lags for any reason, the intents will be retained for a longer period.
+This may destabilize your cluster if the number of intents keeps growing.

 {{< /warning >}}